reactables/reactables/docs/src/content/references/core-api.md

 ## `storeValue` <a name="store-value"></a>

-Decorator function used store the state value in a `ReplaySubject` instead of an `Observable` so subsequent subscriptions can access the latest stored value.
+Decorator function used store the state value in a <a href="https://rxjs.dev/api/index/class/ReplaySubject" target="_blank" rel="noreferrer">`ReplaySubject`</a> instead of an <a href="https://rxjs.dev/api/index/class/Observable" target="_blank" rel="noreferrer">`Observable`</a> so subsequent subscriptions can access the latest stored value.

 Also add's a `destroy` action method to be called to teardown any Reactable decorated with `storeValue`.